 Kubernetes as also played a significant role by reducing the challenges of running Containers, allowing our clients to exploit the benefits of Cloud Computing.
 This has dramatically helped us to focus on building applications very fast, while keeping our applications resilient.

-We are currently using Helm@2 as a solution to install applications (also called Charts) inside kubernetes.
+We are currently using Helm to install applications (Charts) inside kubernetes.
 Helm provides: